rolinmb/markets/README.md

 TODO:
     - add linear regression calculations and charts of non OHLC data
+    - find / calculate other financial metrics using finviz data or other info
     - try to implement simple AI neural net / model to predict next day close price using other time series data after implementing calculations into time series csv generation

 src/avantage.rs: